jamesfalkner/sko-2019-workshop/README.md

 This is a sample application that uses Red Hat Data Grid and [Quarkus.io](https://quarkus.io) to create a blazingly fast reactive, event-driven Java application.

 Click _Import_.
-On the next screen (after import is successful) be sure to choose the _Maven_ project type, and click _Finish_.
+On the next screen (after import is successful) be sure to choose the _Maven_ project type, and click _Save_.
 You've now imported the sample app, and should be able to see the codebase on the left project navigator (feel free to expand the tree of project classes/files):

 !IMAGE